fguillen/MDMagick/README.md

 **Note**: if you application is already importing some of the `dependencies` you have not to do it twice.

+## TODO

+* Check for performance issues
+* Improve the slideOut and In animations

 ## License

 Creative Commons BY